astralfrontier/astralfrontier.org-OLD/src/fiction/stillness.md

 "The diorama is not _entirely_ motionless.
-Every intersection of waves, such as those that make up your body, and those that make up your mind, has an effect on the whole."
+Every intersection of waves, such as those that make up your body, and those that make up your mind, has an effect on the whole.
+I said that you could run a hand across your spatio-temporal surface of the whole of your physical existence?
+What were to happen if you gave it a slight push?"

 The rest of the presentation went over my head.
 I'm an engineer, not a physicist.